IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `String name` - The name of the query.
 Can be empty.

-`List<GraphQLNode> nodes` - The list of child nodes (or fields) of the current node.
+`List<GraphQLBaseNode> nodes` - The list of child nodes of the current node.
 If a node has no child nodes it'll be built as a field.
-Therefore, this property is optional.

 `List<GraphQLFragmentNode> fragments` - The list of fragment node definitions.